Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Results and Discussion

 \subsection{AFT Models}

 Table~\ref{tab:aft_summary} shows the performance metrics for all three AFT models, as outlined in Section~\ref{survival_time}.
-A total 75\% of the available data were used to build the AFT models and 25\% were withheld for evaluation.
-The concordance is both strong ($>0.5$) and similar for all three AFT models and both the train and test sets.
-We observed no more than 1\% mean absolute error in the probabilities \acrshort{ici} and no error in the median probability \acrshort{e50} across all three AFT models.
-Figure~\ref{fig:qq} depicts the observed and predicted probabilities for all three AFT models.
-All three models have strong predictive power (see Table:~\ref{tab:aft_summary}), with an average test error of around 1\% \acrshort{ici} and a similar error for the median sample \acrshort{e50}.
-We also see that these metrics are functionally identical across all AFT models as well as between the test and train set of each model.
+AIC~and~BIC are measures of goodness-of-fit, with a smaller value being preferred.
+Concordance (Conc) is a value between 0 and 1 that reflects what proportion of events (failures) can be explained by the model.
+ICI measures the average error between a cubic-spline and the model and E50 measures the median error between the spline and the model.
+These are measured on both the train and validation sets of the measured data, with the latter being denoted ``Val''.
+The concordance is strong ($>0.5$); similar for all three AFT models; and consistent across both the train and validation sets.
+We observed no more than 1\% mean absolute error in the probabilities ICI and no error in the median probability E50 across all three AFT models.
 Figure~\ref{fig:aft} shows the log-scale coefficients for the AFT model.
 It shows that epochs, batch size, and training time have no effect on the survival time.
-Additionally, the covariate value of 0 for random state indicates that random permutations of the training and test data have no effect on the survival time, which is expected.
-However, we can clearly see that inference time is as strong an indicator as the attack noise distance, revealing that model speed is nearly as important as the the noise value of the attack ($\varepsilon$).
-Furthermore, we see that benign accuracy is negatively correlated with the survival time, confirming previous assertions that robustness ($S_{\theta}(t)$) is inversely related to benign accuracy (which is the standard indicator of generalization performance)~\cite{carlini_towards_2017}.
+However, we can clearly see that inference time is as strong an indicator as the attack noise distance, revealing that model speed is nearly as important as the magnitude of the attack ($\varepsilon$).
+Furthermore, we see that benign accuracy is negatively correlated with the survival time, confirming previous assertions that robustness ($S_{\theta}(t)$) is inversely related to benign accuracy (which is the standard indicator of generalisation performance)~\cite{carlini_towards_2017}.

-Using the $S_{\theta}(t)$ described in Section~\ref{aft}, we can model the effect of various hardware devices, which is depicted in Figure~\ref{fig:aft}.
-It clearly shows that hardware choice has a relatively small effect ($\pm 20\%$) on robustness, despite the much larger disparity in cost outlined in Table~\ref{tab:hardware}.
+Figure~\ref{fig:aft} further shows that hardware choice has a relatively small effect on robustness --- the L4 increases adversarial survival time by approximately 20\% and the P100 decreases it, both relative to the V100 --- despite the much larger disparity in cost outlined in Table~\ref{tab:hardware}.